pramnora/moc/README.md

 otherwise, what tends to happen is -especially, if I hadn't visited that site in absolute ages; then-
 I tend to completely forget...?

-If I went and *paid* money to join that/those course/courses...; then, forgetting where the link was...;
+If I went and *paid* money to join that course/or, those courses...; then, forgetting where the link was...;
-also amounts to **wasting** all of the money you just went and spent!
+also amounts to **wasting** all of the money I just went and spent!

 **NOTE**: The GitHub/Netlify link to this page is: